Resources & Publications

 Ganguly, Soumen; Kulshrestha, Juhi; An, Jisun; Kwak, Haewoon

-Empirical Evaluation of Three Common Assumptions in Building Political Media Bias Datasets Inproceedings
+Empirical Evaluation of Three Common Assumptions in Building Political Media Bias Datasets Proceedings Article

 In: pp. 939-943, 2020.